salus-rai/Salus/responsible-ai-Hallucination/README.md

 Install the file storage respository by adding all the necessary required environment variables.
 Below are the two dependencies which  must be present in the env file of the RAG to upload and get the document.
     AZUREADDFILE = `http://localhost:[PORT_NUMBER]/api/v1/azureBlob/addFile"`
     AZUREBLOBNAME = `http://localhost:[PORT_NUMBER]/api/v1/azureBlob/getBlob?"`

+Below are the packages along with their versions (if applicable) that are required to run the codebase:

+1. For Textual RAG (including COT, COV, THOT, GEval): openai==0.28.0, langchain==0.3.4, langchain-community==0.3.3, langchain-core==0.3.24, pypdf, sentence-transformers, tiktoken, faiss-cpu

+2. For Video/Image RAG: moviepy==1.0.3, opencv-python, SpeechRecognition, pydub

 ## Installation
 To run the application, first we need to install Python and the necessary packages: